alarm-redist/fifty-states/analyses/IN_cd_2010/doc_IN_cd_2010.md

 We enforce a maximum population deviation of 0.05%.

 ## Data Sources
-Data for Indiana comes from [All About Redistricting](https://redistricting.lls.edu/state/indiana/?cycle=2010&level=Congress&startdate=2011-05-10).
+Data for Indiana comes from [All About Redistricting](https://redistricting.lls.edu/state/indiana/?cycle=2010&level=Congress&startdate=2011-05-10) and the ALARM Project's [Redistricting Data Files](https://alarm-redist.org/posts/2021-08-10-census-2020/).

 ## Pre-processing Notes
 No manual pre-processing decisions were necessary.